What You Can Do To Make It Better

 Unfortunately, there has not been a cure developed for emphysema, but that does not mean that the disease cannot be treated.
 The first recommendation by any pulmonary physician is to advise individuals to stop smoking and stay away from smoke-filled locations.
 Many physicians also prescribe a combination of bronchodilators and steroids to help expand the airways, thus allowing more airflow to and from the lungs and reducing shortness of breath.
 Emphysema is also commonly treated with a series of pulmonary rehabilitation (aerobic exercise) and nutritional support.
 For people in the most severe stages of emphysema, supplemental oxygen is also used for treatment—ranging from occasional use to 24/7 use.
 Most invasively, a physician may suggest a lung transplant, but this often has limited availability and challenging requirements for eligibility.
 Sadly no treatment improves lung function, but rather deter the progression of the disease…until now.

-In the case of emphysema, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood or bone marrow.
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+In the case of emphysema, autologous cells are used, meaning they come from the patient’s own body, and can be found in the patient’s venous blood or bone marrow.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are then isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

-It takes a physician with specific training to perform stem cell therapy adequately and safely.
-If you would like to find out more about ways to relieve your symptoms of emphysema, please contact one of our patient care coordinators today at(800) 729-3065 to schedule a free consultation.
+It takes a physician with specific training to perform cellular therapy adequately and safely.
+If you would like to find out more about ways to relieve your symptoms of emphysema, please contact one of our patient care coordinators today at888-745-6697 to schedule a free consultation.